Protesters call for justice, officials for peace as Minneapolis cop who knelt on Floyd’s neck charged

 BOSTON (WHDH) – Demonstrators gathered in Boston’s South End Friday afternoon calling for justice as the former Minnesota officer accused of killing George Floyd is charged with manslaughter and murder in the third degree.

-Officials are calling for peace as hundreds are expected to gather in Peter’s Park around 5 p.m.
+Officials are calling for peace as hundreds gathered in Peter’s Park around 5 p.m. with signs in tow and a call to justice on their lips.

+The protestors began marching from the park to Nubian Square around 6 p.m. chanting, “No justice no peace, prosecute the police.”

-“Thank God,” former president of the Boston NAACP Michael Curry said when 7NEWS told him Derek Chauvin, the police officer who was seen on video kneeling on the neck of George Floyd, a handcuffed black man who died in custody after pleading that he could not breathe, had been taken into custody and charged Friday.
+“Thank God,” former president of the Boston NAACP Michael Curry said earlier in the day when 7NEWS told him Derek Chauvin, the police officer who was seen on video kneeling on the neck of George Floyd, a handcuffed black man who died in custody after pleading that he could not breathe, had been taken into custody and charged Friday.

 “The hesitancy, in this case, was disturbing for many of us,” Curry said.
 “We’re glad that at least this officer begins that first step in being held accountable.”